 This classification divid...

-Conjoined twin pregnancy are rare occurrence resulting from failure of a zygote to separate completely after 13 weeks.
+Conjoined twin pregnancy is a rare occurrence resulting from the failure of a zygote to separate completely after 13 days.
 This results in the twins being physically joined.

 Conotruncal heart defects are a group of congenital cardiovascular anomalies.
 They are a leading cause symptomatic cyanotic cardiac disease diagnosed in utero.